LimoKevin/LimoKevin/README.md

 - 👋 Hi, I’m Kevin Kiprotich
-- 👀 I’m a full stack web developer and app development
+- 👀 I’m a full stack web developer and app developer.
 - 🌱 With a degree in computer science
 - 📫 How to reach me on whatsapp: +254701599565